bign86/bign86.github.io/content/posts/2010-01-19-backups_tar.md

 tar xvpjf backup.tar.bz2 -C /
 ```

-**WARNING!!!**: This will definitely overwrite the content of the destination folder!
-You must be careful, in this case where the root directory is involved, you must be VERY careful.
+**WARNING!!!**: Restoring the archive as shown overwrites the content of the destination folder!
+Be careful, but whenever the root directory is involved, be extremely careful.

 ## Restore single files or directories

-The command allow to pick out from the archive only a single file if we want replacing the old one with the new one
+`tar` allows to cherry-pick out from the archive single files

 ```bash
 tar zxvpf backup.tar.gz /etc/apt/sources.list
 ```

-From the root directory this command will overwrite the old version of the `sources.list` file with the one inside the archive.
-All the other files in the archive are skipped.
+this command will overwrite `sources.list` with the backup'd copy in the archive.
+No other files are touched.
 With the same method we can extract also single directories

 ```bash
 tar zxvpf backup.tar.gz ~/my_data